itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 > Cassie's experience learning CSS: "CSS is poorly designed, but you learn a few hacks to make it work for you."

 * ↳ [CSS Guide](../guides/css-guide.md)
+  * CSS Foundations
+  * CSS Layouts with Flexbox
+  * Responsive Design with Media Queries
+  * BEM Conventions for CSS

 #### JavaScript: Part 1